AshrafIb/MLE_Azure_Capstone/README.md

                             **automl_settings_reg)
 ```

-I have used an experiment with a timeount after 40 minutes, a *normalized_mean_absolute_error* as primary metric as an MAE is more interpretable as a MSE.
+I have configured a timeout after 40 minutes, to have some variance in the used Algorithm and thus allowing myself to know, if the runtime should be increased or lowered when i want to re-run the experiment.
+As a metric i have used the *normalized_mean_absolute_error* as primary metric as an MAE is more interpretable as a MSE.
+Thus the Errorrate tells us, how many years in mean an algorithm miscalculates the ture age.
+As i have set a Cluster with 5 nodes (i have used my private Azure account), i have defined the *max_concurrent_iterations* to be 4 and thus following the general rule of Nodes -1.
+The *featurization* was set to *auto* to let the AutoML process decide by itself which features to include.
+Further information on this Process can be found [here](https://docs.microsoft.com/de-de/azure/machine-learning/how-to-configure-auto-features).
+Lastly,  i have enabled the **early_stopping**, to reduce computational efforts and thus limiting my expences.

 While running, you can inspect the details of your run on in the RunDetails cell.

 ![RunDetails](images\RunWidget.png)

 Afterwards you can inspect the best Model.
-In my case it was a VotingClassifier based upon several Algorithm.
+In my case it was a VotingEnsemble based upon several Algorithm.
 Each Algorithm was weighted to adjust its impact on the VotingClassifier:

++ RandomForest * 0.33
++ XGBoostRegressor * 0.067
 + GradientBoosting * 0.067
-+ RandomForest * 0.4
-+ GradientBoosting * 0.2
-+ XGBoostRegressor * 0.067
 + RandomForest * 0.067
-+ LightGBM * 0.067
++ LightGBM * 0.2
-+ LassoLars * 0.134
++ LassoLars * 0.133
++ ExtremeRandomTrees * 0.133

 ![Hyperauto](images/Best_Model_AutoML.png)

-The Best Model achieved an MAE of 1.48 and thus indicating, that in mean the Algorithm is miscalculating the age by 1.48 Years.
+The Best Model achieved an MAE of 1.49 and thus indicating, that in mean the Algorithm is miscalculating the age by 1.49 Years.

-As the Dataset includes some *older* Abalones, the results may could be improved if those were treated as outliers and were excluded from the analysis.
-In generall increasing the runtime might lead to more Model-variants and thus can find better Results.
-Nevertheless the Results can be considerd as good.

 ## Hyperparameter Tuning